SoftengPoliTo/Dummy-firmware-device/libfakedevice-cpp/README.md

 - Displays an error if the webcam doesn't exist.

 #### `accessAudioDriver()`
-- Accesses the audio driver and produces a one-second beep sound.
+- Accesses the audio driver and produces a two-seconds beep sound.

 ### 3. Fake Firmware (`fake-firmware.cpp`)
 - Integrates and utilizes functionalities from both `device` and `features`.